 They also may try to involve other people, such as your family members, your boss at work, or your friends.
 They are constantly trying to recruit others to be their Negative Advocates, to support their negative behavior and to join in blaming you.
 With all of these situations, there is a need to set limits, to let the person know where your boundaries are.

 When setting limits, do it with a calming statement that shows some empathy, attention and/or respect.
 Also, don’t make it personal, if possible.
-For example, don’t say: You’re too intense.
+Don’t say: You’re too intense.
 I don’t want to spend this much time with you.
 That is too rejecting.
-Instead, you could say something like: I’m going to be super busy the next few weeks, so I’m not going to be able to see you very much.
+Instead, say something like: I’m going to be super busy the next few weeks, so I’m not going to be able to see you very much.
 Let’s set a time to get together.
 That could be a couple weeks later or more.
 Then, decide what level of involvement you want and keep your plans within that range.
 Because of their intensity, it’s often easier having less frequent contact, so you don’t burn out or blow up at them and make things worse.
 Try not to be too rejecting in your tone of voice.

 If you feel the need to set big limits, like ending the relationship, it can help to phase down your level of contact, rather than abruptly abandoning the person.
 Abandonment is their biggest underlying issue and can trigger rage, or stalking you, or worse.

 Whether you are in a relationship with someone with BPD or have BPD yourself, these tips may help you manage those relationships.
 A lot of this is the opposite of what you may feel like doing.
 But managing the relationship this way will help you avoid or calm a lot of conflicts.
-For many more suggestions, see my new book 5 Types of People Who Can Ruin Your Life.
-It’s about identifying and compassionately dealing with all five types of HCPs, including borderline HCPs.

 1. Grant, B. F., S. P. Chou, R. B. Goldstein, B. Huang, F. S. Stinson, T. D. Saha, S. M. Smith, D. A. Dawson, A. J. Pulay, R. P. Pickering, and W. J. Ruan.
 2008.
 Prevalence, correlates, disability, and comorbidity of DSM-IV borderline personality disorder: Results from the Wave 2 National Epidemiologic Survey on Alcohol and Related Conditions.
 Journal of Clinical Psychiatry 69 (4):533–45.